D3XX3R/starred/README.md

 - [Orama-Interactive/Pixelorama](https://github.com/Orama-Interactive/Pixelorama) – Unleash your creativity with Pixelorama, a powerful and accessible open-source pixel art multitool.
 Whether you want to create sprites, tiles, animations, or just express yourself in the language of pixel art, this software will realize your pixel-perfect dreams with a vast toolbox of features.
 Available on Windows, Linux, macOS and the Web!
 - [RodZill4/material-maker](https://github.com/RodZill4/material-maker) – A procedural textures authoring and 3D model painting tool based on the Godot game engine
 - [V-Sekai/v-sekai-game](https://github.com/V-Sekai/v-sekai-game) – Open-source VR socials
-- [VoylinsGamedevJourney/gozen](https://github.com/VoylinsGamedevJourney/gozen) – The minimalistic video editor
+- [VoylinsGamedevJourney/gozen](https://github.com/VoylinsGamedevJourney/gozen) – The minimalistic video editor made with Godot.
 - [arthiee4/RiotSwitcher](https://github.com/arthiee4/RiotSwitcher) – Riot Switcher is a multi-account launcher for Riot Games (starting with League of Legends), allowing users to manage multiple accounts easily.
 - [mbrlabs/Lorien](https://github.com/mbrlabs/Lorien) – Infinite canvas drawing/whiteboarding app for Windows, Linux and macOS.
 Made with Godot.